Juan Carlos I: Titles, styles, honours and arms

 In 1969, Juan Carlos was named as General Franco's successor and was given the title of 'Prince of Spain'.
 Upon the death of Franco in 1975, Juan Carlos acceded to the throne of Spain.
 The current Spanish constitution refers to the monarch by the simple title "King of Spain".
 Aside from this title, the constitution allows for the use of other historic titles pertaining to the Spanish monarchy, without specifying them.
 This was also reiterated by a decree promulgated on 6 November 1987 concerning titles of members of the royal family.
-Since his abdication in 2014, King Juan Carlos has retained, by courtesy, the title and style of king that he enjoyed during his reign.
+Since his abdication in 2014, King Juan Carlos has retained, by courtesy, the title of king and style of "majesty" that he enjoyed during his reign.
+Likewise, he maintains his military rank in reserve.